-- Endurance exercises are performed after a warm-up and stretching period. - ☐ It is better to exercise longer with lower resistance or incline to build your endurance - ☐ It important to take 5-10 minutes to cool-down after exercising.
+- ☐ Endurance exercises are performed after a warm-up and stretching period. - ☐ It is better to exercise longer with lower resistance or incline to build your endurance before a hip or knee replacement - ☐ It important to take 5-10 minutes to cool-down after exercising.
 This should include stretches and applying ice to sore muscles.